 Insulating exposed pipes is one of the most important steps in winterizing your plumbing system.
 Pipes in unheated areas of your home, such as basements, crawl spaces, attics, and garages, are particularly vulnerable to freezing.
 When temperatures drop below freezing, water inside these pipes can freeze, expand, and eventually cause the pipe to burst, leading to significant water damage.

 To prevent this, wrap exposed pipes with foam pipe insulation or heat tape, which helps maintain a consistent temperature around the pipes.
 Be sure to tightly secure the insulation around the pipe to prevent cold air from reaching it.
+If you’re unsure about the best insulation methods, consulting an Adelaide plumber can provide professional guidance.
 In addition to insulation, sealing any gaps or cracks in walls or floors that allow cold air into these areas can further protect your pipes.
 Proper insulation keeps pipes warm, even during the coldest days, reducing the risk of freezing.

 - Draining Outdoor Faucets and Hoses